 - Directing all pedestrian employees to walk only where required to carry out their assigned tasks when on the apron, normally between the aircraft and the cargo vehicle or facility.
-This practice will minimize the risk of vehicle/employee collisions on the apron; - Ensuring ground service vehicles utilize the vehicle corridor as directed when transiting the apron; - Ensuring all pedestrian employees wear reflective clothing at night and in conditions of poor visibility; - Controlling groundside access to the aprons, ensuring no unauthorized persons or vehicles enter the restricted area of the airport; - Marshaling aircraft to the correct parking location; - Maintaining adequate security for aircraft while parked on aprons; - Ensuring all ground handling equipment is operated in a safe manner, protecting pedestrians and aircraft at all times: - Establishing measures to mitigate any pollution resulting from aircraft operations on the aprons (including FOD); - Advising the Airport Manager and or Operations Staff when conditions on the apron become hazardous; - Removing all equipment from the aprons to approved parking locations when not specifically in use to service aircraft: - Ensuring all employees have the required Airport Vehicle Operators Permit (AVOP), and valid provincial drivers licences for the type of vehicle being driven; - Reporting any incident including any personal injury to the Airport Manager, or Security Staff. - Providing the Airport Manager with types of de-icing products used and total de-icing product used per winter season as per the Glycol Operation Management Plan.

-- Air carriers shall use the designated deicing location of Apron #2, or as prescribed in the airports Glycol Operations Management Plan.
+This practice will minimize the risk of vehicle/employee collisions on the apron; - Ensuring ground service vehicles utilize the vehicle corridor as directed when transiting the apron; - Ensuring all pedestrian employees wear reflective clothing at night and in conditions of poor visibility; - Controlling groundside access to the aprons, ensuring no unauthorized persons or vehicles enter the restricted area of the airport; - Marshaling aircraft to the correct parking location; - Maintaining adequate security for aircraft while parked on aprons; - Ensuring all ground handling equipment is operated in a safe manner, protecting pedestrians and aircraft at all times; - Establishing measures to mitigate any pollution resulting from aircraft or vehicle operations on the aprons (including FOD); - Advising the Airport Security, Airport Manager and or Airport Operations Staff when conditions on the apron become hazardous; - Removing all equipment from the aprons to approved parking locations when not specifically in use to service aircraft; - Ensuring all employees have the required Airport Vehicle Operators Permit (AVOP), Airport Restricted Area Pass (RAP) and valid provincial drivers licences for the type of vehicle operated; - Reporting any incident including any personal injury to the Airport Manager or Airport Security. - Providing the Airport Manager with types of de-icing products used and total de-icing product used per winter season as per the Glycol Operation Management Plan. - Air carriers shall use the designated deicing location of Apron #2, or as prescribed in the airports Glycol Operations Management Plan. - No De-icing is permitted east of 18/36.

-- •

-- No De-icing is permitted east of 18/36.